github4s/math189_group5/README.md

-# Comparing NLTK and BERT on both English and Spanish moview reviews
+# Comparing NLTK and BERT on both English and Spanish movie reviews